Larkin Administration Building: Mechanical features

 It is interesting that I, an architect supposed to be concerned with the aesthetic sense of the building, should have invented the hung wall for the w.c. (easier to clean under), and adopted many other innovations like the glass door, steel furniture, air-conditioning and radiant or 'gravity heat'.
 Nearly every technological innovation used today was suggested in the Larkin Building in 1904.

-— Frank Lloyd Wright as quoted by Kaufmann, Edgar, ed.
+— Frank Lloyd Wright, quoted by Edgar Kaufmann Jr., editor.
 An American Architecture, pp. 137–138.